Stop Loss Updates

 COVID-19 Diagnostic Testing and Treatment

-Symetra will not require employers to amend their plan documents mid-year in order to implement the following changes:
+Symetra will not require employers to amend their plan documents mid-year in order to implement the following changes to policies with 2020 effective dates:

 - Waiving deductible and/or out-of-pocket charges for: